-All feedback is currently being reviewed prior to the issue of an Independent Submissions Report expected to be released in June.
+All feedback has now been reviewed and an Independent Submissions Report was released in June:

-After the publication of the independent Submissions Report, Council intends to finalise the Chatswood CBD Planning Strategy.
-Also planned is the issue of draft strategies on Housing, Local Centres and Industrial Lands for further community and stakeholder comment later this year.
+Council is now finalising the Chatswood CBD Planning Strategy, and is continuing to work on draft strategies for Housing, Local Centres and Industrial Lands for further community and stakeholder comment in due course.

 Please keep your eye on the Council Website for further information as it emerges in coming months.

-Chatswood CBD - Council's Draft Planning And Urban Design Strategy
+Chatswood CBD - Council's Planning And Urban Design Strategy

-The draft Strategy puts forward recommendations relating to planning controls and the design of buildings and public spaces that seek to position Chatswood for the opportunities with growth and the arrival of the Sydney Metro Rail.
+The Chatswood CBD Strategy (see above), outlines changes relating to planning controls and the design of buildings and the public domain which will position Chatswood to capitalise on growth and the arrival of the Sydney Metro Rail.

 It promotes new office employment in the core of Chatswood, in preference to residential towers, and seeks to enhance the centre's amenity and design to strengthen its diverse and vibrant character.